 - Camera View

-- I take off any war paints and scars so I an see the whole face clearly
+- I take off any war paints and scars, so I can see the whole face clearly.

-- I do a lot of sliders here, but this is where I get the general idea of the face shape, the nose, and jaw down
+- I do a lot of sliders here.
+This is where I get the general idea of the face shape, the nose, and jaw down.

-- Again, once I have the basic shape down the brows can be used to accentuate it or completely alter the look depending on style
+- Once I have the basic shape down the brows can be used to accentuate it or completely alter the look depending on style.

 - Touch Ups

 - After I hit the main tabs I’m constantly going back and forth until I have a very basic shape I want.

 - This time I go to face to get any scars if I feel they’ll fit (war paints come later)